 Toddy is a palm wine specialty of South India with an alcohol content of around 3% – 6%.
 The alcoholic beverage is the result of fermenting the palm sap.
 The collecting process is rather challenging, so you may want to leave it to the expert locals to handle.

 Each region has a different name for this palm alcohol.
 With an alcohol content of about 8%, Toddy usually appears in the Southeast Asian area, South America, Africa, and the Caribbean.
+For example, it is an exotic drink in Malaysia, where it goes by the name Tuak.

 Commonly, Toddy has a sour taste and a murky white color.
 The liquor tastes slightly bitter after fermenting for a couple of hours.
 Toddy may become a concoction similar to vinegar if fermented for too long.